alozie/afndev/template/readme/dev-workflow.md

 # Development Workflow

+“How do I contribute code to this project?”

+First off, let’s review what our standards are for code.

+## Standards

+* All work must conform to established best practices and coding standards.
+  Code quality is ensured in a variety of ways:
+* All code must conform to Drupal Coding Standards.
+This is enforced via local git hooks and code checks performed during continuous integration.
+* All front end code must follow Drupal Theming Best Practices.
+* All code must be reviewed by a peer or established integrator before being merged into the master branch.
+* All new features must covered by an automated test that mirrors the ticket acceptance criteria.

+Please peruse the examples directory for examples of various coding best practices.

+## Git Workflow

 No direct changes should be pushed to the Acquia repository.
 The process of syncing these repositories is managed transparently in the background.